AramCodes/AramCodes/README.md

 Fullstack Developer
 -------------------

 I have experience in the front-end and the back-end.
-I have used technologies such as HTML, CSS, JavaScript, React, Java, Spring Boot, MySQL, MongoDB, Firestore/Firebase, Bootstrap, SASS, and Tailwind.
+I have used technologies such as HTML, CSS, JavaScript, React, Redux, Java, Spring Boot, MySQL, MongoDB, Firestore/Firebase, Bootstrap, SASS, and Tailwind.
 I am also familiar with tools such as Git, Maven, Docker, Vs Code, IntelliJ, and Postman.

-* 🌍  I'm based in Estados Unidos
+* 🌍  I'm based in United States
 * 🖥️  See my portfolio at [MyPortfolio](http://aramcodes.github.io/portfolio/)
 * 🧠  I'm learning AWS and Angular and working on Data Structures and Algorithms.
 * 🤝  I'm open to collaborating on Projects